Worried about paying your mortgage? We have various ways that we can help you.

 Confused by some of the language in your policy?
 Here’s a quick guide to insurance terms.

 This is the maximum amount of money that can be paid out to replace or repair the contents of your home.
-It includes household contents.
+It includes household goods, personal belongings and valuables, and home office equipment.
 It doesn’t include fixed or fitted items of furniture such as fitted kitchen cupboards or fitted wardrobes in the bedroom – these would be covered by your buildings insurance.Back to top

 These are the items that are considered particularly attractive to thieves, for example, jewellery.Back to top

-The first amount of each claim that you have to pay.
-For example, if you have storm damage to your roof that will cost £1,000 to repair, but your policy has an excess of £100, you’ll be asked to pay the excess of £100 but be able to claim for £1000 (the cost minus the excess).Back to top
+An excess is the amount that you have to pay towards the cost of a claim.
+For example, if you have storm damage to your roof that will cost £1,000 to repair and your policy has an excess of £100, you’ll be asked to pay the excess of £100 but can claim for £900 (the cost minus the excess).Back to top

 These are the incidents which your insurance protects your buildings and contents against – for example, storm, flood, fire and theft.Back to top

 The most we would pay for any single event or item.
-Your policy schedule and policy booklet will provide you with any policy limits that you have, such as high risk items / valuables limits.Back to top
+View the policy limits for Home Insurance Select (PDF, 101kB).Back to top

 A little-known but vital fact: if you’re going to make a home contents claim, you may need to prove that something was yours in the first place, particularly if it’s very expensive.
 Some of the documents you might expect to establish ownership actually only prove the item existed, not who it belongs to.